(Autumn application period starts on 1st of October and ends on 1st of November 2020)

 This should focus on why you wish to pursue this graduate program, research interests as well as what you hope to achieve through studying in the programme.
 You may indicate specific areas of academic and research interest and experience from your past that are relevant.
 You may refer to your CV to save space.

-- Interviews take place on 8th of June 2020
+- Admission exams take place on 4th of November to 10th of November 2020

 The MSc Interaction Design programme is an internationally accredited two years Master's programme (120 ECTS), offered jointly by the Cyprus University of Technology’s Department of Multimedia and Graphic Arts and Tallinn University’s School of Digital Technologies in English.
 Our programme is designed to run fully online (full-time or part-time) with emphasis on practice-based teaching through research, design and implementation of different individual and collaborative projects.

 The curriculum allows you to fine-tune your education by mixing interdisciplinary courses, projects and research in design and technology.
 The curriculum runs on Google’s online learning suite and provides access to CUT and TLU online systems.
 The master follows a problem-based learning approach, focusing on semester-long assignments per module that are broken into smaller 2-week long cycles.
 At the beginning of each 2-week cycle the assignment is released, students work on it and submit their work at the end of the 2-week cycle having various forms (synchronous and asynchronous) of mentoring sessions in between.
 At the end of the semester, students have to present their project work and engage in a verbal examination session.
 Classic written examinations are not usual in this master program.